kuerbis/Term-TablePrint-p6/README.md

 color
 -----

 If this option is enabled, SRG ANSI escape sequences can be used to color the screen output.
+Colors are reset to normal after each table cell.

 0 - off (default)